arniethepie/kofi-disc-notify/README.md

-Notification of kofi subscriber via discord, written in Go
+Notification of new kofi subscriber via discord, written in Go

-This is not complete, just committing something for now
+**This is not complete, just committing something for now**